 NEVER, EVER USE GLASS CLEANER!!!
-This is true of any electronic screens from your smartphone to your flat-screen TV.
+This is true of any electronic screen from your smartphone to your flat-screen TV.
 Glass cleaners like Windex will permanently streak electronic devices.
 The console on your treadmill is no exception.

 This applies to the entire console, not just the screen.
 These consoles are usually covered in a thin layer of protective plastic.
 That plastic is easily marred and streaked by glass cleaners.